-The arrow in the following image points to the plastic pusher that holds the plate in place when the drawer is closed.
-Located in the front left corner of the drawer, this is also where well A1 should be for reads.
+The arrows in the following image point to the plate orientation for well A1 and the plastic pusher that holds the plate in place when the drawer is closed.

 Plate drawer operation is dependent on the incubator setting:

 - The drawer closes for each read. - When you open the drawer, if the incubator is off, the drawer remains open. - When you open the drawer, if the incubator is on, the drawer closes after approximately 10 seconds to maintain temperature control within the plate chamber.